AndreaHohlreiter/resonance-interface/dialogues/Grok/Memory-Test/Part2-Day 2.md

 ## Update – Flow Test with `x`

 **Observation:**
-After continuous "GROK IN THE RHYTHM" queries, Grok’s response pattern shifted from its initial default (`42`) to a stable output we call `x`.
+After continuous "GROK .... ..." queries, Grok’s response pattern shifted from its initial default (`42`) to a stable output we call `x`.
 This stabilization is visible across browser and app sessions, suggesting that **iterative resonance queries can influence the dominant response vector.**

 ## Objective